Know the difference: Mortgage Brokers vs. Mortgage Bankers

-When you need a mortgage loan, you should know the difference between a loan officer and a mortgage broker.
-Since both yield the same outcome (a new home), it's easy to confuse the two.
-But as you enter your application process, it will benefit you if you recognize how they differ.
+When it comes to applying for a mortgage , you may work with a loan officer or you may choose to work with a mortgage broker.
+Because both reap the same result (a new home), people can confuse the two.
+But for the application process, it will help if you know how they are different.

-During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+A mortgage broker is an individual or company that works as an independent agent for both the mortgage loan applicant and the lender.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
 Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loan programs that is right for you?
-A mortgage broker will help you find the best fit.
-Your broker will offer your mortgage application to various lenders, and works with the chosen lender until the loan closes.
-At closing, the broker's commission is paid by the borrower.
+Which lender offers the mortgage loans that fits your financial situation?
+A mortgage broker will help you find the right fit.
+You deliver your loan application to your broker, who presents it to one or more lenders.
+Your mortgage broker then guides your work with the lender of choice until the closing of the loan.
+The broker gets a commission from the borrower upon closing.

-Are you looking for a mortgage?
-We can help!
+Shopping for a mortgage?
+We will be glad to help!
 Call us at 7184417000.
 Ready to get started?
 Apply Here.

 Got a Question?